Kyle Tucker Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker has 15 hits this season and a team-best OBP of .426.
+- Tucker leads Houston with an OBP of .446, plus a team-best slugging percentage of .588.

-- Among qualifying hitters in MLB, he ranks 51st in batting average, 22nd in on-base percentage, and 28th in slugging.
+- Among the qualified hitters in MLB, he ranks 42nd in batting average, 16th in on-base percentage, and 26th in slugging.

-- Tucker is batting .353 with one homer during his last games and is riding a four-game hitting streak.
+- Tucker enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .438 with one homer.

+- Tucker has picked up a hit in 73.3% of his 15 games this season, with at least two hits in 33.3% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.